← Back to Blog

 From Nursery to Field

 Transplanting day is a turning point.
 After 6-8 months of careful nursery management, seedlings are moved to their permanent home in the field.
-At our farms in Caicedonia, Valle del Cauca, we manage 179 individual plots across 6 farms totaling 221 hectares -- and every single one was planted with this same deliberate process.
+On our farms in Caicedonia, Valle del Cauca, every single plot was planted with this same deliberate process.
+There is no rush.
+If the nursery work was done right, the seedling arrives strong.
+If it was not, you will know within weeks.

 Planning the Layout